fysoul17/firebase_auth_simplify/README.md

 Import [google_sign_in](https://pub.dev/packages/google_sign_in) package and follow the instruction.

 ### Facebook sign in Setup
+Import [flutter_facebook_login](https://pub.dev/packages/flutter_facebook_login) package and follow the instruction.

+> **Note**: Use [openssl-0.9.8e_X64](https://code.google.com/archive/p/openssl-for-windows/downloads) for getting key hash.
+Otherwise, it will fail to authenticate.
+>       Also, on Windows platform, DO NOT use keytool at powershall using vs code's terminal.
+Use cmd.

 ### Kakao sign in Setup
 Import [flutter_kakao_login](https://pub.dev/packages/flutter_kakao_login) package and follow the instruction.
 Steps are similar to Facebook settings.

 1. Create an app at kakao developer portal.
 2. Set key hash in there.
+> **Note**: Use [openssl-0.9.8e_X64](https://code.google.com/archive/p/openssl-for-windows/downloads) for getting key hash.
+Otherwise, it will fail to authenticate.
+> Also, on Windows platform, DO NOT use keytool at powershall using vs code's terminal.
+Use cmd.

 For Android,
 Set AndroidManfest.xml